-This guide provides advice to drivers and operators of goods vehicles, whether used privately or commercially.
+This guide provides advice to drivers and operators of passenger vehicles, whether used privately or commercially.
 It explains the rules for drivers' hours and the keeping of records, and updates previous guidance from 2009.
-The EU regulations also place a responsibility on others in the supply chain such as consignors, freight forwarders, contractors, sub-contractors and driver agencies.
-People working in these sectors of the road haulage industry may benefit from an understanding of the guidance offered here.
+The EU regulations also place a responsibility on others in the passenger transport industry such as tour organisers, contractors, sub-contractors and driver agencies.
+People working in these sectors of the passenger transport industry may benefit from an understanding of the guidance offered here.